MotoCrack/Socket4M/README.md

 ### Connecting
 Assign an IP address or port only.
 You can also assign address and port directly in the class.

-** As of version 1.0.1 the mandatory use of the port has been removed. **
 ```java
 client.setAddress("127.0.0.1");
 client.setPort(8080);